Nilhcem/nilhcem.github.io/_posts/2017-05-02-android-things-bluetooth-le.md

 ### Enabling notifications for the counter characteristic

 The `discoverServices` method will then call an `onServicesDiscovered` method you'll have to override.
-Our client wants to be notified of each `CHARACTERISTIC_COUNTER_UUID` change, so it's the right place to start writing on the descriptor:
+Our client wants to be notified of each `CHARACTERISTIC_COUNTER_UUID` change, so it's the right place to start writing to the descriptor:

 {% highlight java %}
 @Override